Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 baseStripAndKeep {list of info-files to keep}

-Helper function for the baseStrip* functions, reads the list of files to check from stdin for removing params: files which should be kept
+Helper function for the baseStrip* functions that reads a list of files to check from stdin for removing params: files which should be kept.

 baseStripLocales {list of locales}